SPEAKING AND CONFERENCES

 - how to design your own cute animal, pulling from the science of cute

 If an in-person visit isn’t feasible, I also offer Skype opportunities to any class or group that has read any of my books.
 These are offered on a limited basis (often due to deadlines or other commitments!), so a flexible schedule is always helpful!
-Here are some options:
+Here are some options–please get in touch for availability and pricing:

 If you would like to inquire about any of these options, please email me at ‘email@example.com’.